Back Pain Treatment Specialist:

 Proper Body Postures: Back Pain Treatment Specialist

 - Proper Standing Posture: Proper posture is the key, as it reduces the stress placed on the back muscles.
-A neutral pelvic position is the goal.
+A neutral pelvic position is a goal.
 If there must be a standing position for long periods, placing one foot on a low-level footstool, alternating the procedure, will take the load off the lower back.

-- Proper Sitting Posture: One needs a seat with good lower back support, armrests and a swivel base.
+- Proper Sitting Posture: One needs a seat with good lower back support, armrests, and a swivel base.
 If not then placing a pillow or rolled towel in the small of the back to maintain its normal curve will help.
 Keeping the knees and hips level.
 Change the position at least every half-hour.

 - Proper Lifting Posture: Avoid heavy lifting, if possible, but if something heavy must be lifted allow the legs to do the work.
 Keep the back straight, avoid twisting and bend only at the knees.
 Hold the load close to the body.
 And ask for help if the object is heavy or awkward.